 In celebration of Filipino American History Month, we are excited and honored to host part two of Historic Filipino American Gathering Places in Seattle with Dorothy Cordova, Pio DeCano II, and Cynthia Mejia-Giudici.

-In partnership with the Filipino American National Historical Society (FANHS), this virtual presentation will explore five additional sites and locations in Seattle/King County, weaving together nearly 100 years of place, history, and culture in our region:
+In partnership with the Filipino American National Historical Society (FANHS), this virtual presentation will explore eight additional sites and locations in Seattle/King County, weaving together nearly 100 years of place, history, and culture in our region:

 - Washington Hall